FuzzingLabs/octopus/README.md

 - **Control Flow Analysis**: Octopus can generate a Control Flow Graph (CFG)
 - **Call Flow Analysis**: Octopus can generate a Call Flow Graph (function level)
 - **IR conversion (SSA)**: Octopus can simplify assembly into Static Single Assignment (SSA) representation
-- **Symbolic Execution**: Octopus can use symbolic execution to find new paths into a program
+- **Symbolic Execution**: Octopus use symbolic execution to find new paths into a program

 ## Platforms / Architectures